Violet Lloyd (actress)

+Photo of Violet Lloyd as seen in the Black and White Budget, 10 November 1900.

 Violet Lloyd (25 November 1879 – c.
 1924) was an English actress, singer and Edwardian music hall performer.
-Her father was Samuel Lloyd and a sister Florence Lloyd (born 1876) was also an actress.
-She was a second cousin of Lydia Thompson and her daughter Zeffie Tilbury.
+Her father was Samuel Lloyd, and her sister was Florence Lloyd (born 1876), who was also an actress.
+Violet was a second cousin of Lydia Thompson, and her daughter Zeffie Tilbury.